Royals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez will look for his fourth straight game with a hit in this matchup.
-In his last five games he is hitting .579 with four doubles, a walk and nine RBI.
+- Arraez has picked up at least one hit in four straight games.
+During his last five outings he is hitting .571 with four doubles, a walk and nine RBI.

 Arraez Recent Games